elephantscale/Cybersecurity-for-AI-systems-book/Part1---/Section1-1---.md

 You will use the mechanism provided by GitHub called "Actions."
 So, you will use the scripts that I provide.
 Run them within GitHub, and have a ready-to-run AI application.
 Then you can attack them.

-I will also give you a short overview of the AI architecture that I use.
+I will also provide a brief overview of the AI architecture I use.
 The added benefit of this approach is that you will get a concise introduction to various ways of building AI apps.
 Here, I have to acknowledge the inspiration from AIGoat Labs (https://github.com/elephantscale/AIGoat.) by Ofir Yakobi and Shir Sadon.